lukethompsxn/edufuse/java/README.md

 ```
 compile group: 'com.github.lukethompsxn', name: 'edufuse', version: '1.0.2'
 ```

-### Installation
-- Download and install jdk-8 (or newer).
-- Add edufuse as a dependency in your project either by downloading the latest [release](https://github.com/lukethompsxn/edufuse/releases) or using [maven, gradle or similar](https://mvnrepository.com/artifact/com.github.lukethompsxn/edufuse).

 ### Important Classes
 - `FileSystemStub` is the stub class which your file system implementations must extend.
 This stub class has method signatures for all of the supported FUSE functions.